 Kurtosis in statistics is used to describe the distribution of the data set and depicts to what extent the data set points of a particular distribution differ from the data of a normal distribution.
 It is used to determine whether a distribution contains extreme values.

 In the area of finance, this is used to measure the volume of financial risk associated with any instrument or transaction.
-More the kurtosis more is the financial risk associated with the concerned data set.
-Skewness is a measure of symmetry in a distribution whereas the kurtosis is the measure of heaviness or the density of distribution tails.
+The more the kurtosis more is the financial risk associated with the concerned data set.
+Skewness is a measure of symmetry in distribution, whereas the kurtosis is the measure of heaviness or the density of distribution tails.

 Types of Kurtosis

 Below is the pictorial representation of the kurtosis (all three types, each one is explained in detail in the subsequent paragraph)

 If the kurtosis of data falls close to zero or equal to zero, it is referred to as Mesokurtic.
 This means that the data set follows a normal distribution.
 The blue line in the above picture represents a Mesokurtic distribution.
 In finance, such a pattern depicts risk at a moderate level.

 4.9 (927 ratings) 16 Courses | 15+ Projects | 90+ Hours | Full Lifetime Access | Certificate of Completion